Effective altruism: Donation

+Financial donation

-Many effective altruists engage in significant charitable donation.
+Many effective altruists engage in charitable donation.
 Some believe it is a moral duty to alleviate suffering through donations if other possible uses of those funds do not offer comparable benefits to oneself.
-Some even lead a frugal lifestyle in order to donate more.
+Some lead a frugal lifestyle in order to donate more.

 Giving What We Can (GWWC) is an organization whose members pledge to donate at least 10% of their future income to the causes that they believe are the most effective.
 GWWC was founded in 2009 by Toby Ord, who lives on £18,000 ($27,000) per year and donates the balance of his income.
 In 2020, Ord said that people had donated over $100 million to date through the GWWC pledge.

 Founders Pledge is a similar initiative, founded out of the non-profit Founders Forum for Good, whereby entrepreneurs make a legally binding commitment to donate a percentage of their personal proceeds to charity in the event that they sell their business.
-As of February 2022, roughly 1,700 entrepreneurs had pledged over $7 billion and over $500 million had been donated.
+As of April 2024, nearly 1,900 entrepreneurs had pledged around $10 billion and nearly $1.1 billion had been donated.

-An estimated $416 million was donated to effective charities identified by the movement in 2019, representing a 37% annual growth rate since 2015.
-Two of the largest donors in the effective altruism community, Dustin Moskovitz, who had become wealthy through co-founding Facebook, and his wife Cari Tuna, hope to donate most of their net worth of over $11 billion for effective altruist causes through the private foundation Good Ventures.
-Other prominent philanthropists influenced by effective altruism include Sam Bankman-Fried, as well as professional poker players Dan Smith and Liv Boeree.
+Organ donation

+EA has been used to argue that humans should donate organs, whilst alive or after death, and some effective altruists do.